-Eleven different spaces fit effortlessly into just 689 square feet with smart use of the open living area, including a modular L-shaped addition that divides and yet unifies the various ‘rooms.’
+Eleven different spaces fit effortlessly into just 689 square feet with smart use of the open living area, including a modular L-shaped plywood partition that divides and yet unifies the various ‘rooms.’
 Tokyo-based architecture firm Sinato renovated an ’80s apartment to increase natural daylight and cross-ventilation, enhancing the sense of lightness with silvery paint and pale wood surfaces.

 The bedroom and walk-in closet were placed on either side of an existing load-bearing wall, while the new L-shaped partition divides private areas from the open space maintaining a visual connection between the south-facing windows and the back part of the apartment.